 - Even more simple tools that let all students join, not just the tech whizzes

-If theres one thing to remember, its that you dont need to use every new gadget.
+If there’s one thing to remember, it’s that you don’t need to use every new gadget.
 Pick what helps your students most, stay honest about what works, and know you can always change course if something flops.
-Thats how the real breakthroughs happen, one classroom at a time.
+That’s how the real breakthroughs happen, one classroom at a time.

 FAQs: What People Ask About Education Technology Breakthroughs